Rexsell/Vz-Hextruders-Boards/README.md

 # Prerequisites

-Before installment, make sure you have suitable [X-Endstop mount](https://www.printables.com/model/1297201-x-endstop-mount) Also, use proper hardware:
+Before installation, ensure you have a compatible [X-Endstop mount](https://www.printables.com/model/1297201-x-endstop-mount) Also, use the correct hardware:
 - M3x25 screw (for both extruders)
 - M3x6 screw (Hextrudort-Low)
 - M3x16 screw (Hextrudort-Plus)
-- M3 standoffs (Equals for your motor length.
-You may also need 0.5 spacer for LDO motors)
+- M3 standoffs (Length equal to your motor's height.
+You may also need a 0.5mm spacer for LDO motors.)
+-
 # Boards

 ## [VzHextrudortLow](https://github.com/Rexsell/Vz-Hextrudort-Boards/tree/main/VzHextrudortLow "VzHextrudortLow") and [VzHextrudortPlus](https://github.com/Rexsell/Vz-Hextrudort-Boards/tree/main/VzHextrudortPlus "VzHextrudortPlus")